jthambly/graalvm-mvn/README.md

 OpenJDK: Java11 <br/>
 Maven: 3.6.3

+# Workspace:

+These two locations have been created as an optional workspaces, that is /workspace, and /project.
+You will need to mount your project to one of these, or to another location of your choosing.

-Using an external .m2 repository cache:
+# Using an external .m2 repository cache:

 To utilise an external .m2 cache location, it can be mounted to the /home/mvn/.m2 location.